-Since creating our San Francisco office, I’ve been fortunate to lead a number of our key investments — Uber, Square, Mint.com, eero, Gnip, Planet Labs.
+Since creating our San Francisco office, I’ve been fortunate to lead a number of our key investments — Uber, Square, Mint.com, eero, Gnip, Planet Labs, Bowery Farming.
 If anything, this group of companies is indicative of my diverse interests.
 I love consumer technology, and I think marketplaces and platforms are fascinating.
 They’re extremely difficult to spin up, but once they’re working, they can become massive businesses.
 These aren’t the only areas I look at, but that’s the kind of challenge I love to see founders take on.

 Building from nothing to this scale requires a founder that can go from telling you a compelling story about her market at 50,000 feet to asking whether a radio component in the hardware should be moved 3 microns to the right.
-If you ask me what kind of founders I gravitate to, they’re the ones who can run and up and down the stack like this.
+If you ask me what kind of founders I gravitate to, they’re the ones who can run up and down the stack like this.
 You often see this quality in the best CEOs.

 Who are the CEOs that gravitate to me as a partner?
 The ones who know and appreciate that I’m very direct.
 I’ll always tell you what I think.
 When you pitch me your idea, I’ll challenge your assumptions.
 When you leave a meeting, you’ll know exactly where you stand.
 My happiest moments in this job have always come at the end of meetings when we’ve had a conversation that really moved the needle for a company.